3-2 MBA Program

 Sign up for an Information Session to learn more about each program at UNM's Anderson School of Management.

 Meet with undergraduate advisor to discuss curriculum planning

 Year 3, 1st Semester

-Earn the minimum score on the GMAT or GRE.
+Take GMAT or GRE exam and select UNM as score recipient.
 Exam information and prep courses available here.